DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

         deployFromFeature: true            #Mandatory: Default false.
 If set to True will deploy the feature branch code to Dev environment.
         appBuildConfig:
             appFrameworkType: "dotnet"      # Mandatory "dotnet" or "nodejs" used to run the appropriate build step
             defaultBranch: "master"         #Optional: If not set defaults to main.
-Used to check if the code version has been increased and if the build is for main branch or pr or feature branch
+Used to check if the code version has been increased and if the build is for master or main branch or pr or feature branch
             frameworkVersion: "6.x"         #Optional: Used by DotNet build task.
 Defaults to 6.x
             projectPath: "./ProjectName/ProjectName.csproj" #Mandatory: Used to extract project version.
 For DotNet projects provide the csproj file path.
 For NodeJS package.json file path.
             testProjectPath: "./ProjectName.Tests/ProjectName.Tests.csproj" #Optional: Used to run Unit Tests of DotNet Projects